Best paint color for media room (Full Guide)

 Use wall-to-wall carpets

-Another essential aspect to keep the room comfortable and the echo down is to use wall-to-wall carpets.
+Another essential aspect to keep the room comfortable and the echo down is wall-to-wall carpets.
 This will make sure your flooring is not hard and empty sounding.
 Also, rugs or mats can help muffle sound and prevent it from echoing around the room.

 It’s common to have a desire for movies on a Friday night while walking in pajamas or without shoes.
 Carpets make you feel cozy and go well with that hot chocolate for a Netflix night.